Grade 10 founding pupil Abby sometimes jokingly calls Mr Curd a ‘robot’:

 What pupils learn in Mr Curd’s global perspectives course has positive downstream effects elsewhere in school life.

 “Our pupils are given opportunities that a lot of people do not receive and ideally, they aspire to give back.
 It is the hope that as pupils graduate, they continue to lead in spreading kindness and giving back to their communities.
-This is a core value of school and one of the reasons I joined Huili,” Mr Curd reflects.
+This is a core value of school and one of the reasons I joined Hiba,” Mr Curd reflects.

 Supporting wellbeing